 Plan the Location and Design

-Space and Size: The size of your putting green depends on your available space and your goals.
-For smaller backyards, a 10×10-foot green is ideal.
-Larger yards can accommodate more elaborate greens, ranging from 20×20 feet to 30×30 feet, depending on the available area.
-When planning, allow extra room for ease of movement and maintenance.
+Space and Size: The size should align with your goals.
+For smaller yards, a 10×10-foot green is ideal, while larger yards can accommodate greens from 20×20 feet to 30×30 feet.
+Ensure there’s extra room for movement and maintenance.

 Slope and Drainage: Ideally, your putting green should be on a flat surface.
-If there is a slight slope (up to 2%), it can add some challenge to your game.
-However, make sure it doesn’t affect the ball’s movement.
-Drainage is crucial—without proper water flow, you risk waterlogging the turf.
-Plan your installation site to allow water to drain efficiently.
-In areas with poor drainage, consider installing drainage pipes under the green.
+Drainage is key to prevent waterlogging.
+In areas with poor drainage, consider adding drainage pipes beneath the green.

-Design the Layout: Sketch your green’s shape (kidney, oval, or freeform) and mark hole placements.
-Plan for 2-4 holes to vary practice.
+Design the Layout: Sketch the shape (kidney, oval, or freeform) and hole placements.
+Plan for 2-4 holes.
+Add undulations, breaks, and fringe grass for a realistic experience.

 Tools and Materials